strawlab/MultiCamSelfCal/README.rst

 * Inclusion of some sample data and tests

+* Inclusion of a python interface to run the MultiCamSelfCal application

 The version history should make all of the changes clear.

 The original readme file is in MultiCamSelfCal/README.txt